ScintillaLuz/scintillaluz.github.io/_projects/2018-12-24-bandcamp-gift-cards.md

 	<img src="/images/cards/15-redeeming-types.jpg">
 </div>

-Pre-filling the code field was part of the effort to make code redemption as user friendly as possible.
+Pre-filling the code field helped making code redemption as user friendly as possible.
 This included:
 * Ensure that copy and paste would always work, no matter if it included extra spaces or the dashes.
 * For manual enter, converting lower case to upper case when typing, and automatically add the dashes.